Spatiotemporal spectral transfers in fluid dynamics: spatiotemporal Phase Evolution

 By changing the basis functions, we have eliminated the $\omega$ term, instead incorporating it into $\partial_\tau\phi$.
 As in the $\alpha=0$ case, the remaining terms still approximately add up to $\omega$.
 The choice of $\alpha$ simply changes the meaning of $\partial_\tau\phi$ and helps to clarify the presence of the $\omega$ term.
 The remaining terms are invariant concerning the choice of $\alpha$.

 To further illustrate the meaning of Eq.~\ref{eq:temporal_phase}, let us consider the Rossby wave example.
-We can begin by thinking purely about the spatial phase evolution before we think about spatio-temporal phase evolution.
-The Rossby wave equation is where $\psi(\vb{x},t)$ is the stream function for a two-dimensional incompressible fluid.
+We can begin by thinking purely about the spatial phase evolution before we think about spatiotemporal phase evolution.
+The Rossby wave equation is where $\psi(\vb{x},t)$ is the stream function for a two-dimensional incompressible fluid and $\beta$ is the meridional planetary vorticity gradient.
 Applying a spatial Fourier transform to Eq. \ref{app:rossbywaveeqn} and dividing by $-k$ gives

 where $k_x:= \vu{x}\cdot \vb{k}$ is the component of $\vb{k}$ in the x-direction.
 Eq. \ref{app:rossbyspatialtransform} can be written in the form of Eq. \ref{eq:general_eom} by letting $\vb*{\chi} = \vb{k}$ and